Hiro710/ChatBoard/README.md

 * Ruby
 * Ruby on rails5

+## Get Started

+Please download from this repository to any folder

+    $ git clone

+Next do the following which will create db/migrate/schema.rb

+    $ rake db:migrate

+Then start the server

+    $ rails server

+Use browser to visit `http://localhost:3000`

 ## How to use

 **After logging in, enter your contribution content in the content field and click the button.